thomasgoldstein/zabuyaki/res/tiled/README.md

 To select / edit certain objects go to he "Objects" tab (at the right) and expand the collision layer list.

+Hint: To pixel-wise positioning use the property window at the left.
+You can use up/down arrows near the coordinates properties

 ## Background images ##
 Every BG image goes into its own layer.
 Go to the Layers tab.
 Create Image layer.